aramirez087/AGI-Numbers-Report/README.md

-# AGI
+# AGI Reporting Bot

-Python script to create the "Numbers report"
+Script to generate the "numbers report".
+Runs daily and sends a notification on telegram when finished.